flecoqui/TestRESTAPIServices/README.md

 ### Deploying TestWebApp in ACI (Azure Container Instance)
-Your container image testwebapp:v1 is now available from your container registry in Azure.
+Your container image testwebapp:latest is now available from your container registry in Azure.
 You can now deploy the image using the credentials stored in Azure Key Vault.